Strathkelvin: History

 The 1973 Act named the new district "Bishopbriggs and Kirkintilloch".
 The shadow council elected in 1974 to oversee the transition to the new system requested a change of name to "Strathkelvin", referring to the area's location in the valley or strath of the River Kelvin.
 The change of name was approved by the government before the new district came into being.

 The district was abolished in 1996 under the Local Government etc. (Scotland) Act 1994 which replaced regions and districts with unitary council areas.
 Most of Strathkelvin went to the East Dunbartonshire council area, but the Chryston and Auchinloch area went instead to North Lanarkshire.

 The Strathkelvin name is still used in the judicial sheriffdom of "Glasgow and Strathkelvin".

 Political control

 The first election to the district council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 16 May 1975.
 Political control of the council from 1975 was as follows:

 Leadership

 Full council meetings were chaired by the provost.
-For the council's first couple of years the provost also provided political leadership, chairing the policy and resources and committee.
-From 1977 onwards the council appointed a separate leader of the council to provide political leadership, with the role of provost thereafter being more ceremonial.
-The leaders were:
+Political leadership was provided by the leader of the council.
+The leaders from 1984 until the council's abolition were:

 The last leader of the council, Charles Kennedy, went on to be the first leader of the successor East Dunbartonshire Council.